TinyTapeout/tinytapeout-02-pcb/README.md

         * slow clock
         * the safety scan chain pins (all those starting with ext_scan...)
 * Lots of explanatory silkscreen
+    * board version and link to this repo on the silkscreen
 * USB C PSU, 3.3v and 1.8v
 * Adjustable clock / single step
 * 9 DIP switch for design select (or jumpers)